 - Understanding of the relation between structure and function in living tissues and of fundamental mechanisms of cellular mechanotransduction may therefore lead to entirely new modes of therapeutic intervention.

-- And although some level of medical prejudice is likely what prevented him from adding the words “Chiropractic” or “Chiropractic Adjustments” to the following list, he essentially validates the profession by stating, The therapeutic value of physical therapy, massage, and muscle stimulation is also well known.
+- And although some level of medical prejudice is likely what prevented him from adding the words “Chiropractic” or “Chiropractic Adjustments” to the following list, he essentially validates the profession by stating, The therapeutic value of PHYSICAL THERAPY, massage, and muscle stimulation is also well known.

 “Moreover, most of the clinical problems that bring a patient to the doctor’s office result from changes in tissue structure and mechanics.
 Although these physical alterations have been commonly viewed as the end-result of the disease process, recent advances in mechanobiology suggest that abnormal cell and tissue responses to mechanical stress may actively contribute to the development of many diseases and ailments.
 Thus, it might be wise to search for a physical cause when chemical or molecular forms of investigation do not suffice.”

-Although Fascia is a structural tissue, it is the tissue where the vascular system, the nerve system, and the musculoskeletal system all converge into one grand tissue.
-Yes, this makes Fascia the most potentially pain-sensitive tissue in the body, but it also helps it transmit electrical messages.
+Although Fascia is a structural tissue, it is the tissue where the vascular system, the nerve system, and the musculoskeletal system all converge into one grand continuum.
+Yes, this makes fascia the most potentially pain-sensitive tissue in the body, but it also helps it transmit electrical messages.
 Changing the shape and tension on the fascia creates a weak electric current that actually travels along the tissue itself.

 WHAT DOES IT ALL MEAN?

-The type of advanced research being done by Dr. Ingber's team is certain to attract a whole host of brilliant doctors, scientists, engineers, and scholars interested in finding that elusive “Common Cause”.
-And while the Osteopathic profession has largely given up on this concept in order to become R.D.’s (“Real Doctors”), the Chiropractic Profession still largely embraces “THE BIG IDEA” as espoused by men like Palmer, Still, Ingber, and others.
-But unfortunately, the process is a long, slow, uphill battle.
-No; the word "battle" was not a mistake.
-In fact, I probably should have used the word "war".
+The type of advanced research being done by people like Drs.
+Ingber and Langevin is certain to attract a whole host of brilliant doctors, scientists, engineers, and scholars interested in finding that elusive “Common Cause”.
+And while the Osteopathic profession has largely given up on this concept in order to become R.D.’s (“Real Doctors”), the Chiropractic Profession still largely embraces “THE BIG IDEA” as espoused in its various forms by men like Palmer, Still, Ingber, Langevin, and others.

 It was the famed inventor, Thomas A. Edison, who stated around the turn of the century that, “The doctor of the future will give no medicine, but will interest his patients in the care of the human frame, in diet, and in the cause and prevention of disease.”
 Talk about a man who was ahead of his time!
 But much of the medical establishment and and certainly BIG PHARMA hate this sort of visionary thinking.
 It lessens (and in some cases completely negates) the need for DRUGS.

 Face it.
-Standard Medical Healthcare is a dictatorship here in America ---- and a not too "undercover” one at that.
+Standard Medical Healthcare is a dictatorship here in America —- and a not very “undercover” one at that.
 But the truth is, your health as well as your healthcare decisions are still up to you.
 The question now is what are you going to do with them?
-You can either take the bull by the horns and take responsibility for your own health ---- or you can sit and wait for the next study touting the benefits of this pill or that surgery.
+You can either take the bull by the horns and take back responsibility for your own health —- or you can sit and wait for the next study touting the benefits of this pill or that surgery.